 You’ll recognize a panda’s share of the menu from previous Chinese meals.
 So there’s egg-fried rice (arroz frito con huevo) priced at 3,30€, ternera con salsa de ostras (beef with oyster sauce) for 5,95€, and prawn chop suey (chop suey de gambas) costing 7,70€.
 But there’s more unfamiliar fare too in merluza rebozada en salsa agridulce (sweet-and-sour hake) for 6,15€ and the 5,30€-priced cucumber with ham and chicken (pepino con jamón y pollo).

-The standout, and indeed knockout, dish for Mr GCL, however, was the mapo tofu (picante).
-For 7,50€, Mr Gran Canaria Local embarked on a veritable feast of deliciously piquant tofu.
-It would have fed more but Mr GCL decided he wanted to give eating for four a try.
+The standout, and indeed knockout, dish for us, however, is the mapo tofu (picante).
+For 7,50€, you’ll embark on a veritable feast of deliciously piquant tofu.
+It can feed a family but you might decide you want to give eating for four a try.

-Disclaimer: Both Mr and Mrs Gran Canaria Local paid in full for their meals.
+Disclaimer: We paid in full for our meals as we were attending a friend’s leaving do.
 Restaurante Puerta de Oro open Wednesday to Monday from 12:00pm until 3:00pm and from 7:00pm to 11:00pm.
-At the time of writing, though, they’re closed for their summer holidays and will reopen on Friday 14th July.
+They do, however, close for their summer holidays.

 Cheer with beer at Restaurante Puerta de Oro

 Some like it hot at Restaurante Puerta de Oro